 While sketching the moon has a long tradition, the modern sketcher does not necessarily use the traditional tools of old.
 On his AstroBin page, Tanglebones explains his drawing process.

 Autodesk Sketchbook running on a Microsoft Surface Pro, and using the Surface Pen as a stylus.
 This allows me to put the black background on the base layer, the FoV circle on a middle layer, and the sketch itself on a top layer.

-The first-ever astrophotographs were taken in the late 1830’s.
-The natural target for these were the moon: it was relativity bright and had large-scale surface features that would show well in photos.
+The first-ever astrophotographs were taken in the late 1830s.
+The natural target for these was the moon: it was relativity bright and had large-scale surface features that would show well in photos.
 But lunar sketchers did not put down their tools at that time.
 In 1878, Dr. J. F. Julius Schmidt published a 25-plate, hand-drawn, lunar atlas called the “Charts of the Mountains of the Moon”.
 It was considered the finest, most detailed, lunar atlas produced at the time.

 The 35mm Panoptic (“Copernicus” and “Theophilus…” sketches) has a 2″ barrel with a 38.7mm diameter field stop and a generous 24mm of eye-relief.
 When combined with a Paracorr to correct the coma of an f/4.5 Newtonian, performance is spectacular across its 68 degree apparent field of view.
 Imagine, sharp star clusters at the extreme edge of the field along with a 6.8mm exit pupil!